-Marlene is a senior consultant working for the Domestic Heads of School Practice Group and consulting with boards on strategic planning and governance.
-In her time with the firm, she has conducted over 18 top administrative searches for day schools, girls’ schools, and Episcopal schools.
+Marlene is a Senior Consultant working for the Heads of School Practice and consulting with boards on strategic planning and governance.
+In her years with the firm, she has conducted over 30 top administrative searches for day schools, girls’ schools, and Episcopal schools.
 Her two headships, her leadership on educational boards such as ERB, VAIS, TAIS, as well as her other non-profit work, provide Marlene with a deep understanding for her consulting work with boards.

 Having worked as a classroom teacher in public and independent schools, a counselor, division head, and head of school, Marlene’s educational experience is varied and deep.
 She has 15 years of head of school experience, first at Chatham Hall (VA) and subsequently at St. Mary's Episcopal School (TN) from which she retired before joining CS&A. At St. Mary’s, she developed and implemented a strategic plan that strengthened an already outstanding academic program, producing a significant number of national merit scholars and presidential scholars.
 The resulting capital campaign built three new academic buildings that transformed the campus and the program.
 She has 14 years of experience as a middle school head, at Isidore Newman School (LA), and at Fort Worth Country Day School (TX).

 Marlene is a National Board-Certified Counselor (currently inactive) and a member of several professional associations, including Heads Collegiate Forum, SAIS Legacy Club, and Head Mistress Association of the East.
 She served on the National Board of Directors of Educational Records Bureau and was Vice President for two years.
 Marlene is a frequent presenter on leadership in independent schools.